zopefoundation/zc.resumelb/src/zc/resumelb/README.txt

 0.3.0 (2012-03-28)
 ------------------

-Change the way the zkresumelb (load-balancer program that works with ZooKeeper) handles access logs.
-Now, you pass a Python logging package logger name.
+Changed the way the zkresumelb (load-balancer program that works with ZooKeeper) handles access logs.
+Now, you pass a Python logging logger name.
 If you don't pass anything, then nothing will be logged.

 0.2.0 (2012-03-27)
 ------------------